presented by Kim Gordon

 Kimberly Gordon, MPT, graduated from Mayo Clinic's School of Health Related Sciences with her Master's degree in Physical Therapy.
 She began practicing in an outpatient sports medicine clinic in Sarasota, FL, where her caseload consisted of orthopedic and post-surgical clients, including older adults with torn knee and ankle ligaments, total joint replacements, osteoarthritis, osteoporosis, and…Read full bio

-Water brings unique properties to the clinician’s treatment.
+Water brings unique properties to the female athlete’s treatment.
 It is important that the therapist and trainer understand these properties and be able to explain why this is the treatment of choice.
-This chapter will review the properties of water and why they create the perfect environment for treatment of SI joint dysfunction.
+This chapter will review the properties of water and why they create the perfect environment for the female athlete’s treatment.

-This chapter will review a typical treatment session, including a warm-up phase, specific treatment ideas, and a cool-down phase.
-The goal of this chapter is that the therapist feels confident with a treatment program for their client with SI joint dysfunction.
+This chapter will review a typical treatment session, including a warm-up phase, injury/sport-specific treatment ideas, and a cool-down phase.
+The goal of this chapter is for the therapist to feel confident with a treatment program for their female athlete.